mlcommons/croissant/README.md

 * Structure: how the raw data is combined and arranged into data structures for use
 * ML semantics: how the data is most often used in an ML context

-## Simple Example
+## Simple Format Example

-Here is an extremely simple example of the croissant format, with comments showing the four layers:
+Here is an extremely simple example of the Croissant format, with comments showing the four layers:

 ```json
 {